trnghia24/Properties-Manager/README.md

 - As a user, I want to be able to change the rental status (rented or available), the payment status (paid or unpaid) and change the rental price if necessary.
 - As a user, I want to be able to save my management list to file.
-- As a user, I want to be able to load my managment list from file.
+- As a user, I want to be able to load my management list from file.